connery-io/gmail/README.md

 Every action is represented by a separate file with the action definition and implementation.

 The `./dist/connector.js` file is the compiled version of the connector with all the dependencies.
-Connery runner uses this file to run the connector.
+Connery Runner uses this file to run the connector.

 ## Connery